 Good old H2O is the best way to quench your thirst without getting the added sugar and kilojoules found in sweetened drinks, such as fruit juices, soft drinks, sports drinks and flavoured mineral waters.
 Although it doesn’t increase milk production, it’s still important to keep hydrated; a good guide is to drink a glass at each meal and again with each breastfeed.

 Booze is best avoided for at least four to six weeks after birth.
 It takes most women about two hours to clear the alcohol from the blood and their breastmilk, so plan the occasional drink with this in mind.

-Coffee and tea don’t have to be completely off limits.
+Coffee and tea don’t have to be completely off-limits.
 Enjoy in moderation, have no more than 200mg a day (two cups of coffee).

 There are no hard and fast rules about what a mum shouldn’t eat when breastfeeding – other than certain supplements mentioned above and alcohol.
-However there are certain foods which have been shown to cause upset in the baby – whether that be sickness, eczema, colic, trouble sleeping and irritability.
+However there are certain foods that have been shown to cause upset in the baby – whether that be sickness, eczema, colic, trouble sleeping and irritability.

 Each baby is different, though, and you should monitor yours to see how he/she reacts to certain foods and contact your doctor if you are concerned about any reaction.
 Below is a list of common foods listed by mums and doctors as more likely to cause some kind of reaction with your baby:

 More than anything it is important to eat a balanced diet when breastfeeding.

 Some babies have allergies, colic or digestive issues and can react to an array of different foods.
 If your baby is particularly sensitive we advise discussing a food plan with your doctor and sticking to a plain diet with low-taste foods to avoid any reaction.
 And you can read more on this from the ABA here.